 Each flower has a different meaning.
 And in different countries, they are associated with different emotions and occasions.
-We bring to you a list of beautiful flowers widely grown in Canada and loved by Canadians for the gifting purpose.
+We bring to you a list of beautiful flowers widely grown in Canada and loved by Canadians for gifting purposes, through a flower delivery calgary.
+These gorgeous blooms hold a great significance in the history and culture of Canada that we will further discuss in this blog.
 These gorgeous blooms hold a great significance in the history and culture of Canada that we will further discuss in this blog.

 Daisies symbolize cheerfulness and innocence.
 During the Second World War, Queen Wilhelmina of the Netherlands took refuge in the UK.
 At that time, daisies were blooming in Holland.
 As a reminder of her nationality, Queen encouraged Dutch refugees to wear daisies on their lapels.
 Queen Wilhelmina’s only child, Princess Juliana gave birth to her third child at Ottawa’s Civic Hospital and the baby was named Princess Margriet.
 She was the first royal child ever born in North America.
 The hospital room where she was born was declared as an international territory and she inherited full Dutch citizenship from her mother.
 The whole story narrates how daisies and Canada are related and share a history.